 For decades, many visionary leaders have imagined a transformed future of public health: a resilient system of health where the focus is to predict and proactively prevent illness at a community level rather than provide reactive care when an individual gets sick.
 Preventing disease before it happens can reduce both health care spending and the occurrence and severity of disease.
 But it’s not a simple task.
-Because one’s zip code is a better predictor of health than one’s genetic code, achieving drastically improved health outcomes implies both systems change and cross-sector coordination.
+Because one’s post code is a better predictor of health than one’s genetic code, achieving drastically improved health outcomes implies both systems change and cross-sector coordination.

 Today there are unique opportunities—both in public attention and government financial support—to reform the underlying structures of public health.
 However, there are also extreme challenges: a decades-long backlog of funding needs, a global pandemic, ongoing preventable chronic disease epidemics, the growing threat of climate change, and pervasive inequities that threaten our health, longevity, and trust in government and its leadership.
 These uncertainties influence the likelihood of possible public health futures.
-Recognizing the inherent complexity of the health ecosystem, in this report we lay out both an aspirational vision of the future of the public’s health as well as pragmatic steps public health leaders can take to approach this vision.
+Recognising the inherent complexity of the health ecosystem, in this report we lay out both an aspirational vision of the future of the public’s health as well as pragmatic steps public health leaders can take to approach this vision.

-Conceptualizing the future.
+Conceptualising the future.
 In this vision of the future, a community-driven, multisector health ecosystem seeks to ensure every American has the opportunity to thrive.
 Public health’s most vital role as a steward of population health will remain unchanged, guiding the disparate systems that influence the nation’s health, such as education, transportation, and housing.
 Public health leaders will serve as principal health strategists of their communities, forming partnerships across sectors and setting goals to improve community health, inspiring investment from local businesses and others.
 Shared community indicators will serve as benchmarks to evaluate performance against goals and hold leaders accountable.

 This report further explores this strategic vision through six mutually-reinforcing dimensions, and aims to help public health and health care leaders identify what steps they should take here and now to reach this vision for the future: